CAFapi/opensuse-tomcat-image/README.md

 #### Setup SSL Certificate for Tomcat Script
 This image comes pre-installed with a utility script which can be used to setup a SSL certificate for use with Tomcat.

-If the `SSL_TOMCAT_CA_CERT_LOCATION` is present then the script will be executed and the following environment variables are read:
+If the `SSL_TOMCAT_CA_CERT_LOCATION` environment variable is present then the script will be executed and the following environment variables are read:

 |      **Environment Variable**     | **Required** |                                               **Description**                                              |
 |:---------------------------------:|:------------:|:----------------------------------------------------------------------------------------------------------:|